rishav-jha-mech/NITDGP-results-ranked-sem8/README.md

-# Results of NIT DGP SEM 8 Sorted and Ranked
+# Results of NIT DGP SEM 8, Sorted and Ranked Batch 2020-2024